 |A||Many cells form a cohesive layer around the embryo|

 |B||Few cells form a loose epithelium|

 |D||Has degenerate cells|

 A blastocyst grade is a combination of all of the scales above.
 For example, an embryo with a grade of 4AA is fully expanded with good-quality and well-organized ICM and T cells.

 A grade of 3AB reflects a full blastocyst with a good inner cell mass and less well-organized, or slightly poorer quality, trophectoderm cells.

-Remember that babies are born from all different grades of embryos are most people have a mixture of good, medium, and poor quality embryos from a single IVF cycle.
+Remember that babies are born from all different grades of embryos are most people have a mixture of good, fair, and poor quality embryos from a single IVF cycle.

 - Fertilization and early embryology: Human blastocyst grading: an indicator of developmental potential?.
 (1993).